 On some mortgage products, the lender makes a loss if it does not run its full term (e.g. if you take out a five-year mortgage, but repay it in full by year three).

 The Early Repayment Charge compensates the lender for the loss of interest they would have otherwise received.
-Early Repayment Charges tend to reduce the deeper into the mortgage you are.
+Early Repayment Charges tend to reduce each year of the mortgage.

 Yes.
 Regularly overpaying on your mortgage could save you significant interest charges, because when you pay off more than is due, the surplus is deducted from the outstanding capital.
 So your interest payments get smaller.

 If you overpay regularly, you could repay your mortgage in full much earlier than originally expected.
 Some mortgage products restrict the amount you can overpay by, for example, up to a maximum of 10% of your original loan amount.

 For Capital and Interest repayment mortgages, each month you pay off any interest due and a portion of the capital.
 Each month, the interest payments reduce slightly as the outstanding capital gets smaller.
 If you continue to make all payments in full and on time, your mortgage is repaid at the end of your mortgage term.